-We all have been in groups that really clicked and, together, we took a quantum leap forward to in our own discipleship and to help build the kingdom.
+We all have been in groups that really clicked and, together, we took a quantum leap forward to help build the kingdom.

 On the other hand, we’ve all had the lamentable experience of being in a group that failed.
 Why do some groups fail, while others take off?
 And how can we make “our” group have that “special” feel?

-Rule numero uno for successful groups -- They share a clear, exciting vision.
+Rule numero uno for successful groups: They share a clear, exciting vision.
 By “vision” we mean a dream or a desired end result -- carefully captured in words crafted to give everyone involved a clear mental picture of what we want to happen.
 In other words, there’s no mistaking what success would look like.
+Everyone can "see" where we're going.
 This releases creativity and energy.

 Groups fail when they have no vision (no vision, people perish).
 Groups also crater when the vision is unexciting (no “Wow!” factor, nothing to pound the table about).
 Also, groups bomb if the vision is unclear.
 If people have to ask, “Now, exactly what do you mean by that?” instead of, “Okay, how do we pull that off?” -- you’re in trouble.